George Michael mourned by boyfriend, ex-boyfriend in London

-LONDON (AP) — George Michael’s former longtime partner and his current boyfriend have both spoken of their sadness at his death from apparent heart failure as mourners continued to gather outside his home in London.
+LONDON (AP) — As mourners kept on flocking Tuesday to George Michael’s home in north London, the singer’s former longtime partner and his current boyfriend both spoke of their sadness at his death.

-Hairstylist Fadi Fawaz tweeted “I will never stop missing you” to Michael.
-He told the Telegraph newspaper Tuesday he had gone to Michael’s house so they could go to a planned Christmas lunch and found the 53-year-old singer dead in bed.
+The boyfriend, hairstylist Fadi Fawaz, told the Telegraph newspaper on Tuesday he found the 53-year-old singer dead in bed when he arrived at Michael’s house on Christmas Day so they could attend a holiday lunch together.

-Former longtime partner Kenny Goss said in a statement that he was “heartbroken” by the death of his former love.
+“Everything had been very complicated recently, but George was looking forward to Christmas, and so was I,” Fawaz said.
+“Now everything is ruined.
+I want people to remember him the way he was.
+He was a beautiful person.”

 Most Read Stories